mullvad/mullvadvpn-app/ios/BuildInstructions.md

 equivalent to choosing "Always allow" in the password prompt GUI on the first run of `codesign` tool.

-Note: providing the export passphrase using the `-P` flag is considered unsafe, however the default password prompt happens via GUI.
+Note: providing the export passphrase using the `-P` flag is considered unsafe.
+Leave the `-P <EXPORT_PASSPHRASE>` out to enter the passphrase via GUI.

 Technically after that you can clean up all created keys and certificates since all of them are securely stored in Keychain now.